AishwaryaVirigineni/N8N-Hybrid-AI-Research-Learning-Assistant/README.md

 This repository contains an **AI agent workflow built with [n8n](https://n8n.io/)**.
 The agent takes a user’s query and time period, researches the topic, summarizes the findings, converts the summary into audio, and emails the audio file back to the user.

-💡 **Note**: This project started as a tutorial I followed to learn n8n.
-I’m documenting it here as part of my learning journey, and I plan to extend/customize it further.

 ---

 ## Workflow Overview